Multiple IRS Notices at Once: A Guide to Understanding and Responding to Concurrent Tax Communications

 The IRS functions that send multiple notices rarely communicate in real time, which means your response strategy must prioritize by deadline urgency and legal consequence, not by the order you received them.
 The IRS focuses on the notice with the shortest response deadline and whether you will file a missing return or pay an undisputed amount before the deadline passes.

 Contacting the IRS within the deadline window with a specific list of all notices you received and which ones conflict changes leverage.
-Providing the same representative on all notices through a power of attorney allows information to flow more consistently.
+Providing the same representative on all notices through a power of attorney ensures information flows more consistently.

 Missing a single deadline can shift a disputable issue into an automatic assessment.
 Ignoring the collection notice while fighting the audit may allow collection to proceed while the audit is still open.